-- Meet university admission requirements - Overall admission GPA ≥ 3.0 - Minimum Grade of "C+" must be achieved in all nursing prerequisites for credit to be accepted for transfer (a science course may be repeated once). - Science courses over five years old will not be accepted for transfer. - Overall progression GPA ≥ 2.75 - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.
+- Meet university admission requirements - Overall admission GPA ≥ 3.0 - Minimum Grade of "C+" must be achieved in all nursing prerequisites for credit to be accepted for transfer (a science or math course may be repeated once). - Failure of any science or math course more than once, including courses taken prior to entering Caldwell, results in dismissal from the nursing major. - Science courses over five years old will not be accepted for transfer. - Overall progression GPA ≥ 2.75 - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.

 R.N. to B.S.N.
-(Online and On Campus)
+(Online, Hybrid, and On-campus)

 The R.N. to B.S.N.
 Track requires the completion of eight nursing courses (33 credits).
 The courses can be taken online or on campus.
-The R.N. to B.S.N. curriculum encompasses 124 credits in total that includes the 30 credits awarded, 61 credits Liberal Arts Core, and 33 nursing credits.
+The R.N. to B.S.N. curriculum encompasses 120 credits in total that includes up to 30 credits awarded for the R.N. license, 61 credits Liberal Arts Core, and 31 nursing credits.
 Students may transfer 61 credits Liberal Arts Core credits if equivalent courses already completed or complete the courses at Caldwell University.
 Students must have a minimum grade of C for the nursing prerequisites (25 credits).
-Students may receive credit by examination for the Health and Cultural Assessment course.
-Registered Nurses must complete a minimum of 30 credits at Caldwell University.